Where is the last place you’ve travelled?

 Christchurch, New Zealand – to visit family and friends.
 We timed it to visit during Christchurch Cup and Show week so we glammed up, indulged in a glass or two of bubbles and had a rare child-free and enjoyable day at the horses at Addington.

 Next on my travel list is to experience the contrasts of Vietnam and Cambodia – the buzzing energy of the cities versus stunning coastal resorts - an area I’ve been wanting to go to for years, but three boys have slowed my travelling down a bit.

 Nothing booked at the moment, but I’ll get there one day soon!

 Besides your passport, what’s one thing you always take with you on your travels?

-Tell us something people might not know about the company?
+Tell us something people might not know about MTA?

 Subscription successful!
 Thank you for subscribing.